-The medical treatment utilization schedule is a set of guidelines scientifically recommended to treat a variety of workers’ compensation injuries.
+The medical treatment utilization schedule is a set of guidelines scientifically recommended for treating various workers’ compensation injuries.
 It also details how often and how long the treatment should be given.
-These guidelines are taken from the American College of Occupational and Environmental Medicines’s Practice Guidelines.
+These guidelines are taken from the American College of Occupational and Environmental Medicines’ Practice Guidelines.
 Our Sacramento Workers’ Compensation Attorneys understand everything you need to know about the medical treatment utilization schedule.
-They can explain what evidence-based medicine is and the general principles covered in the medical treatment utilization schedule.
+They can explain evidence-based medicine and the general principles covered in the medical treatment utilization schedule.
 They can also explain how it affects your workers’ compensation case and treatment.

 The medical treatment utilization schedule is derived from the principle of evidence-based medicine.
 Evidence-based medicine is a medical approach that utilizes proven medical evidence to make decisions and recommendations for treating medical conditions or injuries.
-Generally, any treatment that is listed in the medical treatment utilization schedule will be covered by an employer’s workers’ compensation insurances.
+Generally, any treatment listed in the medical treatment utilization schedule will be covered by an employer’s workers’ compensation insurance.

 The medical treatment utilization schedule guidelines cover the most common workers’ compensation injuries.
 They are split into 14 sections and detail how each injury should generally be treated.
-The most common and important treatments are detailed below.
+The most common and essential treatments are described below.

 Chiropractor visits are covered in the California medical treatment utilization schedule as a treatment for workers’ compensation injuries.
 Chiropractors focus on the musculoskeletal system and manipulate the body to help provide patients with pain relief and increased mobility.

 Physical therapists work to help patients improve balance, gain greater mobility, and increase their range of motion.
-However, just as with chiropractic care, there is a 24 visit cap on physical therapy.
+However, physical therapy has a 24-visit cap, just like chiropractic care.
 Many injured employees attend physical therapy for one to two visits to learn exercises that will help stabilize their condition.
-The amount of visits and for how long, depends on the body part affected and the severity of the condition.
+The amount of visits and for how long depends on the body part affected and the severity of the disease.

 For example, the MTUS states that one evidence-based treatment for injured employees with cervical and thoracic spine disorders is to attend 12 physical therapy visits for manipulation and mobilization treatment over six to eight weeks.
-Treatment is assessed every two weeks and can be continued for another two weeks if the patient is responding to the treatment.
+Treatment is assessed every two weeks and can be continued for another two weeks if the patient responds.
 If no significant response is seen after two weeks, they can switch to a different manipulation and mobilization method for another two weeks.
-If there is no response to treatment after a total of four weeks, it is unlikely that manipulation and mobilization treatment is a useful way to treat the condition.
+If there is no response to treatment after four weeks, it is unlikely that manipulation and mobilization treatment is a helpful way to treat the condition.

 Opioids are detailed in the medical treatment utilization schedule as a treatment for work-related injuries.
-They do not come without risks, and use should be closely monitored by a physician.
-Significant caution should be considered when prescribing opioids to patients who have renal or hepatic insufficiency, sleep apnea, psychiatric or mental disorders, or current/past substance abuse problems.
+They do not come without risks; a physician should closely monitor their use.
+Consider significant caution when prescribing opioids to patients with renal or hepatic insufficiency, sleep apnea, psychiatric or mental disorders, or current/past substance abuse problems.
 Caution should also be taken for patients who are 65 and older or those who may potentially be pregnant.

 Prescribing opioids is not recommended for employees with non-severe acute pain like low back pain, sprains, or minor injuries without signs of tissue damage.
-However, it can be prescribed, with the close supervision of a doctor to help ease acute severe pain like severe fractures, extensive burns, crush injuries, or injuries with significant tissue damage.
+However, with a doctor’s close supervision, it can be prescribed to help ease acute severe pain like severe fractures, extensive burns, crush injuries, or injuries with significant tissue damage.
 Opioids can be prescribed for up to four weeks for post-operative pain, one to three months for subacute pain, or more than three months for chronic pain.
-The lowest effective dose should always be used and tapering off the medication should be considered as soon as possible.
+The lowest effective dose should always be used, and tapering off the medication should be considered immediately.

 Home Health Care Services

-Home health care services are recommended in the medical treatment utilization schedule for employees with a work injury following hospitalization or surgery.
-If the employee is unable to leave their home with assistance or it is not medically advisable to leave the house because of their injury, home health care may be beneficial.
-The goal of home health care services is to aid in recovery and prevent re-hospitalization.
+Home health care services are recommended in the medical treatment utilization schedule for employees with work injuries following hospitalization or surgery.
+If the employee cannot leave their home with assistance or it is not medically advisable to leave the house because of their injury, home health care may be beneficial.
+Home health care services aim to aid in recovery and prevent re-hospitalization.

-The goal of the medical treatment utilization schedule is to give your medical provider an idea of what treatments will most likely be covered by your workers’ compensation insurance.
+The medical treatment utilization schedule aims to give your medical provider an idea of what treatments will most likely be covered by your workers’ compensation insurance.
 It is an attempt to reduce conflict during the utilization review process.
 However, no system is perfect.
 That is why our Sacramento Workers’ Compensation Attorneys are here to help.
 They can answer any questions you have regarding the medical treatment utilization schedule.
-They can explain how it affects your treatment and your workers’ compensation claim.
+They can explain how it affects your treatment and workers’ compensation claim.
 Give us a call today.
 Our Sacramento Workers’ Compensation Attorneys can answer any of your questions.